 Playgrounds are a pivotal place for children to develop social, physical, emotional and cognitive skills.
 They’re also a place where kids can get out some energy – a win for both them and their parents.
 As many of our parents know, it’s tough to find an inclusive playground that meets their kid’s adaptive needs.
 We are proud to financially support LuBird’s Light Foundation in changing that.

 Since 2017, LuBird’s Light Foundation has worked towards building the first adaptive playground, in the Denver-Aurora area, that’s inclusive of kids with specific physical and sensory needs.
-LuBird’s raised $700,000 in funds and after being approved building permits began construction in September.
-LuBird’s hopes to open the playground to the public in the next few months.
+LuBird’s raised $700,000 in funds and after being approved building permits began construction in September of 2020.
+LuBird’s Playground is now to open to the public!
+Their grand opening took place the last week of September 2021.

-“…selected this location because of the community-focused mission of Stanley Marketplace, its proximity to Denver Metro’s pediatric hospitals and its location between two diverse neighborhoods.”
-The playground will include supported swings, along with other handicapped accessible play equipment such as slides, spinners, smooth barrier-free servicing and even musical sensory play equipment.
+” [They] selected this location because of the community-focused mission of Stanley Marketplace, its proximity to Denver Metro’s pediatric hospitals, and its location between two diverse neighborhoods.”
+The playground will include supported swings, along with other handicapped-accessible play equipment such as slides, spinners, smooth barrier-free servicing, and even musical sensory play equipment.

 Dawkins quickly noticed how Lucia was unable to play with her siblings on the playground because the equipment wasn’t accessible due to her physical limitations.